Sleep Apnea Makes Quick Comeback When Breathing Treatment Stops

 The findings appear online in the American Thoracic Society's American Journal of Respiratory and Critical Care Medicine.

-Patients with sleep apnea can awake hundreds of times during a night, gasping for breathe and never really getting a good night sleep.
+Patients with sleep apnea can awake hundreds of times during a night, gasping for breath and never really getting a good night sleep.
 The breathing machine helps patients by pumping air directly into their obstructed airway, essentially forcing them to breathe regularly.

 What was surprising in the study was just how quickly problems returned when patients went off the machine.
 Researchers divided patients into two groups.
 One used their breathing machines as usual.
 The other was taken off their regular machine and given another one that pumped less air, making it ineffective.
-After two weeks, the group on the ineffective breathing machine was experienced a return of a number of health problems related to apnea.
+After two weeks, the group on the ineffective breathing machine experienced a return of a number of health problems related to apnea.

-Even so, "C-PAP is a treatment, not a cure," she says.
+Even so, "CPAP is a treatment, not a cure," she says.
 "Unless it's on your nose or over your face, it's not going to be helping you when you're sleeping."